-Is there any special preparation before the PRP treatment for alopecia?
+Is there any special preparation before the platelet-rich plasma treatment for alopecia?

 Simply wash hair the night before, without putting any other hairstyling product.

-Are there any recommendations after the PRP treatment for alopecia?
+Are there any recommendations after the platelet-rich plasma treatment for alopecia?

 No recovery time is required.
 The care consists in keeping the scalp clean; a hair rinse can be done in the hours following the treatment and shampoo can be used the next day.